Home / Compare Electricity &… / How to reduce your gas b…

 Gas ovens can reach cooking temperature quickly, so preheating your oven isn’t always necessary.

-What’s more, once your oven’s preheated, opening the door to put in your food lets out a lot of heat, defeating the purpose of preheating it in the first place!
+What’s more, once your oven’s preheated, opening the oven door to put in your food lets out a lot of heat, defeating the purpose of preheating it in the first place!
 Try turning on the oven when your food’s ready to cook; it could save you money on your next gas bill.

 If you’re looking for how to reduce your gas bill further and you have a gas hot water system, try having a shower instead of a bath.
 It could save you on both water and heating, since showers generally use less water and, in turn, less heating.
 Taking shorter showers can also help with your utility bills.
 Try installing a low-flow showerhead and fix any leaking taps to help you save even more water and heating.